Assistance of Restoration Activities Following the Great East Japan Earthquake

 The Nomura Group has been inviting internal and external experts to take part in speaker events that help employees gain a deeper understanding of the current conditions in areas affected by the disaster.
 Employees are also encouraged to think about what they can do as a company and as individuals toward restoring these areas and dispelling hurtful rumors.
 Employees who are unable to visit the areas can learn about the situation there through these events and apply the information in their personal support efforts.

 The event series received the Fourth Make a CHANGE Day Incentive Award.

 Nomura Foundation Scholarship to Support Regional Revival

 The Nomura Foundation provides a scholarship for university students in stricken areas to financially support individuals facing hardship due to the disaster, to foster researchers and to promote regional education.
-The foundation is giving a total of 100 million yen in 20 million yen annual disbursements, over a five-year period beginning in 2011, to Iwate University, Tohoku University and Fukushima University, since these institutions offer graduate degrees in the social sciences and serve many students from the affected areas.
+The foundation donated a total of 100 million yen in 20 million yen annual disbursements, over a five-year period beginning in 2011, to Iwate University, Tohoku University and Fukushima University, since these institutions offer graduate degrees in the social sciences and serve many students from the affected areas.